 - development of medications for the treatment of cardio-vascular diseases, osteoporosis, neurodegenerative disorders.

 - creation of diagnostic tools for early stages of breast cancer, prostate cancer, endometriosis and other disorders.

 - investigation of biological activities on cells and animal models.

-The department is unique in Russian Federation where this direction exists (the head is Professor A.G.
-Shavva).
+The department is unique in Russian Federation where this direction exists.

 Investigation of triterpenoids (establishment of their structure and investigation of biological activity) - head - associate professor Alla D. Zorina.